josephrexme/josephrex.me/_posts/2014-12-17-specificity-wars.md

 ### Conclusion

-Avoid ID selectors, avoid !important, start with selectors like *, html, and other element selectors that aren't too specific, then move on to class selectors.
+Avoid ID selectors, avoid !important, start with selectors like `*`, `html`, and other element selectors that aren't too specific, then move on to class selectors.
 If there is a need for class chaining or !important in your helpers, they should be at the bottom.
 If there is no need for them, the helpers partial of your project should still be at the bottom if you want it overruling other styles by precedence.